Last updated on January 19th, 2022 at 01:08 pm

 Loans greater than $1 million accounted for 1.9 percent of approved loans and 36 percent of total loan dollars approved, according to the report.

-Small business owners who received a loan through the federal government’s Paycheck Protection Program can now apply for loan forgiveness.
+Small business owners who applied for personal loans for bad credit through the federal government’s Paycheck Protection Program can now apply for loan forgiveness.

 Funds disbursed through the PPP can be forgiven so long as 75% of the money is spent on payroll and the remainder is used for rent, utilities, and mortgage interest.
 However, the funds must be used in the eight weeks following the day the loan was disbursed.